awsdocs/amazon-workdocs-user-guide/doc_source/permissions.md

 + **Upload** – Upload new versions of a file\.
 + **Download** – Download a file\.
 + **Prevent download** – Prevent a file from being downloaded\.
 This is the default permission for files in the folder\.
+**Note**
+When the owner or co\-owner of an MP4 file disallows downloads for that file, contributors and viewers cannot play it in the Amazon WorkDocs web client\.
 + **Share** – Share a file with other users\.
 + **Revoke sharing** – Revoke the sharing of a file\.
 + **View** – View a file in a shared folder\.